chengpatrick/Procedural-Room-Content-Generation-MR/README.md

 ## Other
 The original template of this project is from oculus-samples/Unity-Discover.
 Everything related to the Procedural Room Generation MR project is under the fold PRG MR.

-This is not industry standard level of PCG, but more of a experimental tool.
+This is not an industry-standard level of PCG, but more of an experimental tool.
 Feel free to play around with it, and reach out if there are any other questions.